conda-forge/conda-forge.github.io/blog/2024-10-15-python-noarch-variants.md

-We introduce noarch variants for python packages on conda-forge that have compiled extensions but with pure python reference implementations to make life easier for early adoopters of new python variants.
+We introduce noarch variants for python packages on conda-forge that have compiled extensions but with pure python reference implementations to make life easier for early adopters of new python variants.

 <!-- truncate -->